aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 This example covers two configurations: parallel (single node, multiple cores) and distributed (multiple nodes, multiple cores per node).
 Because building a distributed solver is a superset of of building a parallel solver; we will note steps that are only required for a distributed solver.

 We use [Mallob](https://github.com/domschrei/mallob) as the running example for both parallel and distributed solvers.
 This example pulls a version of Mallob that we have tested with the AWS infrastructure.

+[!NOTE]
-Note that although this repository is released under the MIT-0 license, the Dockerfiles use the Mallob project.
+Note that while the Mallob repository above is released under the MIT-0 license, the Dockerfiles use the Mallob project.
 Mallob and the solvers it uses have other licenses, including the [LGPL 3.0](https://opensource.org/license/lgpl-3-0/) license.

 This section proceeds in three steps:
 - Building base SATcomp Docker images